wangzizhe/OptiOrch/docs/MOO4Modelica/Example.md

 ## 3. Electric Car-sharing Systems

-The system should optimize its **number of cars** which feeds into the system to find the minimized **total waiting time** (when user comes, if no cars are available, the user waits for a while, then the user gets a car if it is available or the user leaves without getting a car) and **total charging time**.
+The system should optimize its **number of cars** which feeds into the system to find the minimized **total waiting time** (when the user comes, if no cars are available, the user waits for a while, then the user gets a car if it is available or the user leaves without getting a car) and **total charging time**.

 <table>
   <thead>